-If you’re looking to purchase a luxury home that is much more than the standard home value in your county, a jumbo loan may be your best option for securing a home loan that makes your purchase a possibility.
+If you’re looking to purchase a luxury home that is much more than the standard home value in your county, a jumbo loan may be your best option for securing financing.
 This is because these types of homes exceed the conventional conforming loan limits set by the Federal Housing Finance Agency (FHFA), which disqualifies them from traditional financing options.

 While jumbo home loans are designed for those looking to purchase high-value homes, they are also typically associated with stricter requirements that make them more difficult to qualify for.
 That said, Griffin Funding is dedicated to making home loans more accessible to borrowers, offering competitive interest rates, more flexible terms, and five-star service.